-- The student must enroll in the appropriate level of the foreign language sequence and discloses the need for accommodations to his or her instructor. - If difficulty is experienced in learning the foreign language, the student must request a meeting with the foreign language instructor and the Support Services Coordinator for the purpose of discussing the situation and to develop a learning plan that includes, but is not limited to, the following: 1. utilization of all reasonable accommodations recommended in the student's psycho-educational evaluation; 2. appropriate and consistent utilization of the Modern Language Resource Center and tutors located in Centennial Hall; and 3. demonstrable effort on the part of the student through class attendance and the completion of class assignments as agreed to by the classroom instructor.
+- The student must enroll in the appropriate level of the foreign language sequence and disclose the need for accommodations to his or her instructor.

+- If difficulty is experienced in learning the foreign language, the student must request a meeting with the foreign language instructor and the support services coordinator for the purpose of discussing the situation and to develop a learning plan that includes, but is not limited to, the following: 1. utilization of all reasonable accommodations recommended in the student's psycho-educational evaluation; 2. appropriate and consistent utilization of the Modern Language Resource Center and tutors located in Centennial Hall; and 3. demonstrable effort on the part of the student through class attendance and the completion of class assignments as agreed to by the classroom instructor.

-Students still unable to make satisfactory progress in the foreign language may petition the Support Services Coordinator to withdraw from the course without penalty.
+Students still unable to make satisfactory progress in the foreign language may petition the support services coordinator to withdraw from the course without penalty.
 Upon receiving approval to withdraw from a foreign language course sequence, the course(s) in which the student has been enrolled will subsequently appear on the transcript with an indication of no credit earned (W).
-For those course(s) completed, the transcript will indicate credit earned (S).
+For those course(s) completed and passed, the transcript will indicate credit earned (S).
+Students may request the substitution option if they completed but did not pass (F) the course; however, the grade will not be eligible to be changed.

 Depending upon their situation, students are required to complete a total of up to nine hours in the foreign language and/or approved substitution courses: COMM 351, FREN 207, FREN 208, INTL 213, SPAN 207, SPAN 208, SPAN 340, and SPAN 341.
-Literature-in-translation courses used to meet the General Education foreign language requirement may not also be used to meet the literature portion of the General Education requirement.
+Literature-in-translation courses used to meet the General Education foreign language requirement may not be used to meet the literature portion of the General Education requirement.
 Students may not substitute alternatives for the foreign language requirement within a specific major (i.e., international relations).